kbruggeling/webshop-react-course/step1.md

 ## Step 1 - Create project
 When you are all set, let's make a project.
+Go to a directory where you'd want to make the project directory in and run:
 ```shell
 npx create-next-app@latest
 ```
-You will get a few prompts.
-Let's choose a name and use the default values for the other prompts.
+This will setup a new Next.js project by giving you a few prompts Choose a name and use the default values for the other prompts.
 Example name:
 ```text
 webshop-frontend-course
 ```
-You can press enter on the other questions.
+You can press enter on the other questions to accept the default.

 You now have a project with an empty next.js template ready to go.
-You can run to start a dev server to see what it looks like:
+You can start a dev server to see what it looks like by running:
 ```shell
 npm run dev
 ```